CDI PRIVACY STATEMENT

 DATA SUBJECT RIGHTS

 To the extent that GDPR applies to the processing of your personal data, this Data Privacy Statement is intended to provide you with information about what personal data CDI collects about you and how it is used.
-If you have any questions, please contact us at privacy@CDILLC.com.
+If you reside in the EU and your HR data exists on CDI’s systems, you have several rights regarding the limitation and use and disclosure of your personal data – ranging from how it is used in communications to how it is stored and accessed on our systems.
+If you have any questions, please contact us at [email protected].

 SECURITY OF YOUR INFORMATION

 To help protect the privacy of data and personally data you transmit through use of this Web site, we maintain physical, technical and administrative safeguards.
 We update and test our security technology on an ongoing basis.
 We restrict access to your personal data to those employees who need to know that information to provide benefits or services to you.
 In addition, we train our employees about the importance of confidentiality and maintaining the privacy and security of your information.
 We commit to taking appropriate disciplinary measures to enforce our employees’ privacy responsibilities.

 Your personal data is stored by CDI on its servers, and on the servers of the cloud-based database management services CDI engages, located in the United States.
 CDI retains data for the duration of the customer’s business relationship with CDI.
 For more information on where and how long your personal data is stored, and for more information on your rights of erasure and portability, please contact our data protection officer at [email protected].